mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 immideately be marked as successful and moved to *Past deployments*.

 For this reason, we provide another image that you can use to deploy with at [https://mender.s3.amazonaws.com/latest/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4](https://mender.s3.amazonaws.com/latest/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4).
+Make sure to not mix it with the demo rootfs you downloaded above, as they have the same file name.
 This is actually the original rootfs of your
 QEMU virtual device, before you deployed the update above.

 When you upload this image, it is very important that